Karen Chadderton – Administrator

 Maggie Roane – Director of Admissions & Marketing

 Maggie Roane is one of our newest staff members, being that she’s only been here three years (which says a lot about our retention rate!).
 Growing up she was an athlete, playing soccer, basketball, and rugby, until she realized that she had a bigger purpose that involved helping people.
 She went to college for psychology, which originally led her to the field of social work.
 From there she eventually went into admissions, and then marketing.
 She possesses great interpersonal skills that stem from having such a big family and the fact that her mother was a caregiver.
-While her goal is to admit as many people as she can, she still very much so about the services being provided to every resident on an individual basis.
+While her goal is to admit as many people as she can, she still very much cares about the services being provided to every resident on an individual basis.
 She is one of the many people who make this place great!

 Lara Falt – Director Of Marketing

-National Healthcare seems to have a habit of hiring people seemingly designed for the positions they fulfill.
+National Health Care seems to have a habit of hiring people designed for the positions they fulfill.
 We can’t exactly pinpoint how we’ve gotten so fortunate over the years, but we’re lucky to have these individuals work for us.
 Laura Falt is a testament of this seemingly endless “luck”.
 After completing her Bachelor’s Degree at Syracuse University in Speech Communications with a minor in Public Relations, Laura started her career in the hospitality and tourism industry in sales and marketing.
 During this time, she attended Central Connecticut State University where she earned her Master’s Degree in Counseling.
 Twelve years ago, she transitioned her skills into healthcare to work for National Health Care, and she couldn’t be happier.
 Laura loves being on the road and meeting with healthcare professionals, providing programs for older adults in the community, and hosting events at the center.
-These days she finds herself very busy doing the marketing for the Riverside and Water’s Edge nursing homes
+These days she finds herself very busy doing the marketing for the Riverside and Water’s Edge nursing homes.

 Gina Kastrup – Director of Social Work

 Initially, in 1996, Gina Kastrup was hired during someone’s maternity leave as a social worker for the Alzheimer’s unit.
 Through a peculiar turn of events though, she was rehired exactly a year later as a Social Worker for the dementia unit and Program Director for the Alzheimer’s unit.
 She stayed in these positions for 10 years, until she ultimately was offered the position she’s holds now.
 During the time she worked as the Program Director though, she was also volunteering for the Alzheimer’s Association and even ran a support group there.
-She’s someone finds fulfillment in being able to support families through challenging times.
+She’s someone who finds fulfillment in being able to support families through challenging times.
 A simple “Thank You” is all the motivation she needs to keep doing what she does.
 Did I mention that she’s best friends with Audrey Carabeau, our director of clinical dietetics?

 Audrey Carabeau- Director of Clinical Dietetics

 In a nutshell, Audrey Carabeau is responsible for nutritional care of every resident.
 Entailed in this position are two other clinical dietitians in which she oversees, and together they assess the weight loss, wound care, and/or tube feedings of every resident within the facility.
 Although many of her co-workers have been working within their positions for over two decades, Audrey still manages to be one of the longest-standing employees here.
-Since June of 1987, she has proudly watched the center transform into what it now.
+Since June of 1987, she has proudly watched the center transform into what it is now.
 When it comes to her job though, what truly makes her the proudest is the low weight-loss rate of our residents.
 It’s a constant reminder to her that she’s in the right place.

 Stephen Marucci – Director Of Rehab